ludlovian/parsley/README.md

 Returns all the _direct children_ with the relevant time (or matching the supplied function).
 Differs from `.findAll` in that it does not descend

+### .isText => Boolean

+Tests whether this element is purely a text - ie it has no Parsley children.
+It may have multiple text children, however.

 ### .text => String | null

 The first text element in this Parsley at any level